 Risk Management

-3. Modify Borrow Fee: change the up-front borrow fee (currently 1%).
+3. Modify borrow fee: Change the up-front borrow fee (currently 1%).

-8. Add or Remove Guardian(s): Add or remove validators to the guardian network.
+8. Add or remove guardian(s): Adjust the set of validators in the guardian network.

 Last updated